-3.1.3 The first years hosting and domain registration are included in this fixed price.
-But the client will be expected to make subsequent yearly payments for hosting and domain name renewal to Pippas Web is accordance with the Individual Work Statement.
+3.1.3 The first years domain registration is included in this fixed price.
+But the client will be expected to make subsequent yearly payments for domain name renewal to Pippas Web is accordance with the Individual Work Statement.

 3.2 Where a fixed rate is not appropriate to the work an hourly rate will be charged by Pippas Web.
 Pippas Web will give an estimated amount of time and both parties may agree a “budget” for this additional work.
 The contractor will communicate with the client over how long the work takes and any delays and await instructions from the client before continuing with any such work.

-3.4 Additional site maintenance contracts are available for WordPress sites – where the user can pay monthly or yearly.
+3.4 Additional site maintenance contracts are available for WordPress sites for a monthly fee.

 3.5 Once the site is live – additional work can be requested as follows:

 3.5.1 Small changes to existing content – upon written request of the client request, that takes under 30mins to carry out – no charge for sites hosted by Pippas Web or under Maintenence package.

 (If this request becomes too frequent, the contractor reserves the right to charge the normal hourly fee or part there off.)

-3.5.2 New content / pages etc. will be charged at the hourly rate of £20 per hour
+3.5.2 New content/pages etc. will be charged at the hourly rate outline on the site.